Table of Contents:

 Thread C: ─────[waiting, monitor busy]─────┘

-All operations block each other: get, put, remove, containsKey — only one thread can execute within the same thread at a time.
+All operations block each other: get, put, remove, containsKey — only one thread inside at the same time.

 Output: